 You have two options when you sign up for Project Fi.
 You can buy a SIM card with a new Nexus 6.
 Or you can just buy the SIM card and stick it in your own Nexus 6.
 Want to use another phone?
 You can, as long as you tether it to a Nexus 6.
 A Project Fi SIM has to go into a Nexus 6.

 For the time being, that eliminates a sizable chunk of interested consumers.
+Project Fi is relatively cheap, but the Nexus 6 is not.
+The latter is also a pretty girthy device to choose as your one-size-fits-all solution.
 Read More

 If you had eagerly waited for Project Fi's announcement and requested an invite as soon as they were public, you've likely been sitting over the past weeks tapping your foot impatiently and anticipating that acceptance email to hit your inbox so you can free yourself from the shackles of your operator.